manishaarya/verifone-assignment/README.md

 ## Features Implementes
 Dashboard Page
-> Search Functionality with Debounce.
+- Search Functionality with Debounce.
 The results will be fetched live from unsplash API call.
 Till the time API fetched results a loader will be shown.
-> Responsive Catalog View on Search
+- Responsive Catalog View on Search
-> Message state if the Data is not Found
+- Message state if the Data is not Found
-> On Hover of catalog
+- On Hover of catalog
-  > Author image and name will be visible.
+  - Author image and name will be visible.
 On click of Image,  User will redirected to Author profile page in a separate tab.
-  > A heart icon will be visible with functionalities > Create collection button and List of existing collection
+  - A heart icon will be visible with functionalities > Create collection button and List of existing collection
-    > On Click of Heart icon > A modal will open with a button to create a new collection and list of existing wishlist.
+    - On Click of Heart icon > A modal will open with a button to create a new collection and list of existing wishlist.
-      > on Click of Create collection
+      - On Click of Create collection
-        >   A template driven form will open up :
+            - A template driven form will open up :
-            >The form will have two fields title and description which are mandatory fields without which the a new collection cant be created.
+              - The form will have two fields title and description which are mandatory fields without which the a new collection cant be created.
 The form has validations for required fields.
-            > On click of create button > A new and unique collection will be created and will be stored in ngrx/store
+              - On click of create button > A new and unique collection will be created and will be stored in ngrx/store
-        > On Click of wishlist item > The image will be added to that collection and the icon will be changed from add icon to wishlisted icon.
+      - On Click of wishlist item > The image will be added to that collection and the icon will be changed from add icon to wishlisted icon.

 WishList Page
-> Message display if there  are no wishlists
+- Message display if there  are no wishlists
-> Display of all the wishlist in the form of cards dipslaying > Title, Description and the images added to that collection
+- Display of all the wishlist in the form of cards dipslaying > Title, Description and the images added to that collection
-> Title and Description are editable.
+- Title and Description are editable.
 Editing with empty strings not allowed.
-> On Click of image the image will be downloaded.
+- On Click of image the image will be downloaded.